 During the study, drivers were also asked how quickly they removed droppings from their cars.
-Only 17 per cent, one in six, said they wiped off deposits immediately when they saw them, 20 per cent said they took action "within a couple of days" while 55 per cent waited until the next car wash.
-The remaining 8 per cent never washed their cars or left it to others to organise.
+Only 17 per cent – one in six – said they wiped off deposits immediately when they saw them, 20 per cent said they took action "within a couple of days" while 55 per cent waited until the next car wash.
+The remaining eight per cent never washed their cars – or left it to others.

-As well as being unsightly, insurance industry figures show bird droppings on vehicles can be an expensive problem and estimate the damage caused by bird-poop-stained paintwork costs motorists ?57m a year in unnecessary repairs.
+As well as being unsightly, insurance industry figures show bird droppings on vehicles can be an expensive problem and estimate the damage caused by bird-poop-stained paintwork costs motorists millions per year in unnecessary repairs.

 Halfords car cleaning expert David Howells said: "This research does have a serious side because the problem annoys drivers, causes damaged paintwork and affects the value of vehicles.
 To protect your bodywork from damage, droppings should be carefully cleaned off as soon as possible."

-The British Trust for Ornithology was more circumspect on the role of colour in the "drop zone" for birds.
-"We do know that birds can be attracted to certain colours during display but it [droppings on cars] is probably more to do with where you park; if you park where birds roost, then you are going to get more droppings on your vehicle," said a spokesman.
+The British Trust for Ornithology was more circumspect on the role of color in the drop zone for birds.
+"We do know that birds can be attracted to certain colors during display but it [droppings on cars] is probably more to do with where you park; if you park where birds roost, then you are going to get more droppings on your vehicle," said a spokesman.

 Advice on removing bird deposits from vehicles